privatezero/Resume/README.md

 Seattle, WA -- 09/2015-07/2016

 UNIVERSITY OF WASHINGTON LIBRARIES MEDIA CENTER, __GRADUATE REFERENCE SPECIALIST__
+* Conducted preservation and reformatting of Library Media Collections.
+* Developed and maintained IT infrastructure for Digital Media Maker Space.
+* Provided A/V oriented reference and circulation services.

 Seattle, WA -- 08/2014-08/2015

 UNIVERSITY OF WASHINGTON LIBRARIES SPECIAL COLLECTIONS, __ASSISTANT TO FILM ARCHIVES SPECIALIST__
+* Worked on all stages of moving image archival collections including aquisition, description, physical preservation and digitization.
+* Developed guidelines for the creation of moving image collection EAD finding aids.

 Seattle, WA -- 12/2013-08/2015